 Wednesday, December 21, 2011

-I wasn't incredibly impressed with Ritchie's other outing, Layer Cake, starring Daniel Craig no less.
-But I'm definately a fan of Ritchie's style of filmmaking.
-His Sherlock Holmes movies feel very hollywood in comparison.
+Guy Ritchie's Sherlock Holmes movies feel very hollywood in comparison to this.
 They're action movies.
 Every other scene climaxes with an action piece.
 And while he's proved himself quite adept at producing thoroughly entertaining action setups, by this point it feels like oversaturation.
 I have my complaints about the latest Holmes, and even there its "nevertheless" and it is a fun movie.
 But Rock N Rolla just ticked all my boxes in a whole 'nother way.

 In many scenes it feels almost like neo-noir.
 Or like its a piece of Pulp Fiction, and while it may never quite reach the heights of pure unbridled entertainment like 'Fiction, it entertains in much the same way.
 They feel remotely connected in tone and substance, and its a very welcome feeling of familiarity.
 I enjoy crime dramas alot.
 Especially the punkish ones like this.
 The ones who realize they have style.
 But just short of being labeled 'classy'.
 Its too gritty for 'classy'.
 Too ballsy.
 Or at least, it would want you to think it is.